-For the March 3, 2020 election, voters must be registered at their current residential address on or before Tuesday, February 18, 2020.
-EC §2102 Note: Original deadline falls on a holiday.
-Date is moved to next day, February 18, 2020, per EC §15
+For the November 3, 2020 election, voters must be registered at their current residential address on or before Monday, October 19, 2020.
+EC §2102

 Voters must re-register if they have changed their address, name, or political party affiliation.
 Voters may register using a paper form which is available at City Hall and other locations, or online at regsitertovote.ca.gov.